 The DC Extended Universe has rapidly expanded in the past year and a half – especially at the box office – and it’s only going to get bigger as DC makes strides to release 3-4 superhero movies every year.
 Right now, we’ve got a better look at which movies in their film slate are considered high-priority.

 At the Warner Bros.
-Hall H presentation at San Diego Comic-Con, it was revealed that nearly a dozen projects are taking higher focus for the DCEU than others: Wonder Woman 2, Batgirl, Shazam!, Justice League, Aquaman, Green Lantern Corps, Flashpoint, The Batman, Suicide Squad 2, and Justice League Dark.
-Justice League and Aquaman both come out before 2019, which will be the year where WB are expected to start releasing more movies a year after complications in 2018 led to delays in both The Batman and the project that would be reworked into Flashpoint.
+Hall H presentation at San Diego Comic-Con, it was revealed that a dozen projects are taking higher focus for the DCEU than others: Wonder Woman 2, Batgirl, Shazam!, Justice League, Aquaman, Green Lantern Corps, Cyborg, Flashpoint, The Batman, Suicide Squad 2, and Justice League Dark.
+One of those movies comes out before 2019, which will be the year where WB are expected to start releasing more movies a year after complications in 2018 led to delays in both The Batman and the project that would be reworked into Flashpoint.
 Aside from the obvious Wonder Woman sequel that they were clearly going to make as soon as the movie massively overperformed, none of these projects are new – but it signals that Warner Brothers want to clear out their very busy schedule before announcing even more movies.

 So far, we know that the movies in pre-production that actually have creative teams officially announced for them include Green Lantern Corps, The Batman, Shazam!, Suicide Squad 2, Wonder Woman 2, Justice League Dark, Nightwing, Batgirl, and Gotham City Sirens – and that’s well over half of them.
 Zack Snyder was in line to direct Justice League 2 – and he still is, from an official standpoint – but his family tragedy and decision to depart from both Justice League and HBO’s Watchmen (which has yet to receive a release date) suggest that he might be taking a break from DC for a while.
 For now, however, expect the DCEU to accomplish wonders between now and when the last of these listed movies arrive.